apaz-cli/Image-Hashing-Tools/Image-Hashing-Tools/Development Notes.md

 Add subimage insertion/extraction to IImage and implement each

-Write ImageLoader

-Write remaining pipeline for Type I - II error for different hashes and attacks
+Figure out how to track Type I - II error

 Add RGBAImage constructor to HSIImage, CMYKImage, YCbCrImage

-Implement .equals() for all IImage types
+Verify .equals() for all IImage types

 ## Backlog

-Implement HSIImage, CMYKImage
+Fully Implement HSIImage, CMYKImage

 Add optional Integer/Long types to ImageHash